rticommunity/rticonnextdds-examples/examples/waitset_status_cond/cs/README.txt

 On Windows systems (assuming you want to generate an example for i86Win32VSdotnet4.0) run:

-rtiddsgen -language C++ -example i86Win32dotnet4.0 waitset_statuscond.idl
+rtiddsgen -language C# -example i86Win32dotnet4.0 waitset_statuscond.idl

 File C:\local\waitset_status_cond\cs\waitset_statuscond_subscriber.cs already
 exists and will not be replaced with updated content.
 If you would like to get a